So, How's It Really: I Wore A Bird On My Head Like Carrie Bradshaw

 Advertisement

 So yeah, The Bird pissed me off then, now, and since allegedly audiences should be subjected to The Bird 2, Electric Boogaloo if Instagram spoilers are any indication in this week’s ...AJLT season finale, I decided I will take on Carrie’s emotional labor for myself and wear a bird on my head.
 I bopped on over to Etsy, googled “bird headband,” and was astonished that the aviary fascinator industry isn’t wildly abundant with options.
 I did find one store that fit my brief, and her work is truly stunning.
-When my bird, henceforth known as Feather Locklear (f/k/a Peacock Ya Don’t Stop, f/k/a Feather Gay) arrived, I felt like I had been bestowed a child.
+When my bird, henceforth known as Feather Locklear (f/k/a Carrie Birdshaw, f/k/a Feather Gay) arrived, I felt like I had been bestowed a child.
 As in this item was so delicate and gentle, I truly felt like I was going to break it if I mishandled it.
 But I popped her on my head and went to run my errands.

 My beloved roommate, Alex, opened the door to see me and Feather and promptly burst out laughing.
 The woman doing my laundry drop-off asked to see my headband, to notice the handiwork.
 When I called my mom to introduce her to the newest member of her family, she actually said, “Child, a BIRD?”
 Argan Oil Queen Josie Maran, however, liked Feather, so there’s that.
 Let’s just say that Feather invoked very passionate feelings in people.
 I fully planned to take Feather out and about and have her explore the city like Babe, and then the entirety of New York City came down with Covid.
 I’m not saying Feather is the cause of the Omicron variant, but, like, I’m not not saying that, you know?